 Law and Literature Weekend Seminar

-Over its 28 years, the Alumni College's Law and Literature Weekend Seminar has relied on a highly effective model: gathering professors and participants to study a single work of literature from legal, ethical and literary perspectives.
-The results are exhilarating.
-Each fall, the School of Law chooses a compelling text, assembles a team of professors, invites participants to Lexington and inspires a unique sharing of ideas and responses.
+In its unparalleled run of 26 years, the Alumni College’s Law and Literature Weekend Seminar has relied on a highly effective model: gathering professors and participants to study a single work of literature from legal, ethical, and literary perspectives.
+The results can be exhilarating.
+Each fall, the School of Law chooses a compelling text, assembles a team of professors, invites participants to Lexington, and clears the way for a unique sharing of ideas and responses.

-Teaching in the program will be law professors Brian Murchison and Dave Eggert, W&L alumna and author Kerry Egan '95, Dave Caudill from Villanova Law School, and Mikki Brock, W&L associate professor of history.
-As a bonus to practicing attorneys, the 2021 program will again seek approval for two hours of Continuing Legal Education ethics credit.
-We welcome anyone interested in literature to this program — you don't need to be an attorney to attend.
+Teaching in the program will be law professors Brian Murchison and Joshua Fairfield, English professor Taylor Walle, philosophy professor Erin Taylor, and Dave Caudill from Villanova Law School.
+As a bonus to practicing attorneys, the 2022 program will again seek approval for two hours of Continuing Legal Education ethics credit.
+The program is open to anyone interested in literature; you don’t need to be an attorney to attend.